ArduPilot/ardupilot_wiki/plane/source/docs/yaw-in-plane.rst

 The control of yaw in plane is mainly via the RUDDER output function (``SERVOx_FUNCTION`` = 21).
 Of course, flying wings do not have that function and yaw occurs naturally as the wings are banked and elevator applied to eliminate altitude loss.
 The fact the most flying wings are swept provides an amount of natural turn coordination that rudder normally provides for turns.

-Ardupilot, in fixed wing modes, provides NO direct rate stabilization or heading angle hold for yaw, as it does for pitch and roll.
+ArduPilot, in fixed wing modes, provides NO direct rate stabilization or heading angle hold for yaw, as it does for pitch and roll.
 In manual fixed wing modes (MANUAL,ACRO, and TRAINING), the pilot will need to control the rudder, if present, in order to make coordinated turns (turns where there is no lateral acceleration, ie slip or skid).

 However, in all other modes, ArduPilot can provide reasonable turn coordination via the :ref:`KFF_RDDRMIX<KFF_RDDRMIX>` parameter which will feed rudder in as ailerons move.
 See the section below, :ref:`coordinated-turn-setup`.
 In all other modes, besides MANUAL, ACRO, or TRAINING, no rudder input from the pilot is needed.